 2 listings

-Great Pulteney Street in Soho London is a short but well-known street with roots going back to the 18th century.
-It was named after Sir William Pulteney, a wealthy politician and property investor who played a key role in shaping parts of London during his time.
-While the street itself is modest in size, its location between Brewer Street and Beak Street places it right in the heart of Soho’s creative and commercial hub.
+Great Pulteney Street is short but well known, with roots in the 18th century.
+It is named after Sir William Pulteney, a wealthy politician and property investor who shaped parts of London in his day.
+The street is modest in size, but it runs between Brewer Street and Beak Street, right in the working heart of Soho.

-Just a short walk from Oxford Circus and Piccadilly Circus stations, Great Pulteney Street is easy to reach by Tube.
-It’s home to several advertising firms and media companies, making it popular with those in television and digital production.
-One standout is the M&C Saatchi building, a landmark in the world of creative agencies.
-The street also houses stylish bars and boutique fashion showrooms, appealing to those who value unique design and a central location.
+Oxford Circus and Piccadilly Circus stations are both a short walk away.
+The street is home to several advertising firms and media companies, which makes it popular with people in television and digital production.
+The M&C Saatchi building is the landmark here, well known in the world of creative agencies.
+There are stylish bars and boutique fashion showrooms too, the sort that suit people who care about design and a central address.

-Though no major historic figures are known to have lived on the street, its place within Soho gives it cultural weight.
-This part of London has long been known for artistic expression and bold ideas, and Great Pulteney Street plays its part by supporting a mix of creative businesses that keep the area lively and current.
+No major historic figures are known to have lived on the street, but its place within Soho gives it some weight.
+This part of London has long traded on bold ideas, and Great Pulteney Street does its bit by keeping a run of creative businesses going.
+The places listed on this street below are a good place to start.